DanMorriss/jazz-platform/README.md

 ### To Deploy the project
 GitHub pages was used to deploy the live site as follows:
 1. Login to GitHub
-2. Go to the repositry [DanMorriss/jazz-platform](https://github.com/DanMorriss/jazz-platform)
+2. Go to the repository [DanMorriss/jazz-platform](https://github.com/DanMorriss/jazz-platform)
 3. Click the `Settings` tab
 4. Click the `Pages` tab
 5. Under the 'Build and Deployment' section select the `Deploy from a branch` from the dropdown menu